LemonProg/Valorant-InstaLocker/README.md

+## Program is not affliated with Riot Games
 ## Dont be Afraid "Riot Vanguard" will not detect it, the app just Emulate your mouse !

 ## Some Fix about Windows Security